When asking a bunch of people to list their least favorite things, no doubt ‘taxes’ will come up, and several events in your life and impact them.

 Whatever you decide, it will impact your tax situation.

-Things not only go well in your personal life, also at the office you’re flourishing.
+Things not only go well in your personal life but also at the office, you’re flourishing.
 A promotion implies an increase in your salary, which would most certainly be very welcome.

 It can all be a little overwhelming at this turning point in your life, so make sure you reach out for help when you need it and try to keep communicating as clearly as possible.

 You Lose Your Job